dotnetcore/CAP/docs/content/user-guide/en/cap/idempotence.md

         2. Release lease on message
 ```

-and the "lease" we grabbed on the message in step (1) is associated with an appropriate timeout, then we are guaranteed that no matter how wrong things go, we will only actually remove the message from the queue (i.e. execute step (4)/(2)) if we have successfully committed our "work transaction".
+If the "lease" grabbed in step (1) has an appropriate timeout associated with it, then we are guaranteed that no matter how wrong things go, we will only actually remove the message from the queue (step 4/2) if we have successfully committed our "work transaction".

-### What is a "work transaction"?
+### What is a "Work Transaction"?

-It depends on what you're doing 😄 maybe it's a transaction in a relational database (which traditionally have pretty good support in this regard), maybe it's a transaction in a document database that happens to support transaction (like RavenDB or Postgres), or maybe it's a conceptual transaction in the form of whichever work you happen to carry out as a consequence of handling a message, e.g. update a bunch of documents in MongoDB, move some files around in the file system, or mutate some obscure in-mem data structure.
+It depends on what you're doing 😄 Maybe it's a transaction in a relational database (which traditionally have good support for this), maybe it's a transaction in a document database that supports transactions (like RavenDB or PostgreSQL), or maybe it's a conceptual transaction representing the work you perform as a consequence of handling a message, e.g., updating documents in MongoDB, moving files in the file system, or modifying in-memory data structures.

-The fact that the "work transaction" is just a conceptual thing is what makes it impossible to support the aforementioned Exactly Once delivery guarantee – it's just not generally possible to commit or roll back a "work transaction" and a "queue transaction" (which is what we could call the protocol carried out with the message queue systems) atomically and consistently.
+The fact that the "work transaction" is conceptual makes it impossible to support Exactly Once delivery – it's simply not generally possible to commit or roll back a "work transaction" and a "queue transaction" (the protocol with the message queue system) atomically and consistently.

-## Idempotence at CAP
+## Idempotence in CAP

-In CAP, **At Least Once**  delivery guarantee is used.
+In CAP, the **At Least Once** delivery guarantee is used.

-Since we have a temporary storage medium (database table), we may be able to do At Most Once, but in order to strictly guarantee that the message will not be lost, we do not provide related functions or configurations.
+Since CAP uses a temporary storage medium (database table), At Most Once could theoretically be achieved, but to strictly guarantee that messages are not lost, we do not provide related functions or configurations.

-### Why are we not providing(achieving) idempotency ?
+### Why We Don't Provide (Achieve) Idempotency

-1. The message was successfully written, but the execution of the Consumer method failed.
+1. Message successfully written, but Consumer method execution failed.

-    There are a lot of reasons why the Consumer method fails.
-I don't know if the specific scene is blindly retrying or not retrying is an incorrect choice.
+    There are many reasons why the Consumer method might fail.
+Without knowing the specific scenario, it's unclear whether retrying blindly or not retrying is the correct choice.
-    For example, if the consumer is debiting service, if the execution of the debit is successful, but fails to write the debit log, the CAP will judge that the consumer failed to execute and try again.
-If the client does not guarantee idempotency, the framework will retry it, which will inevitably lead to serious consequences for multiple debits.
+    For example, if the consumer is a debit service and the debit execution succeeds but fails to write the debit log, CAP will consider the consumer failed and retry.
+If the client doesn't guarantee idempotency, the framework will retry, inevitably leading to serious consequences like multiple debits.

-2. The execution of the Consumer method succeeded, but received the same message.
+2. Consumer method execution succeeded, but the same message is received again.

     This scenario is also possible.
-If the Consumer has been successfully executed at the beginning, but for some reason, such as the Broker recovery, same message has been received, CAP will consider this as a new message after receiving the Broker message.
+If the Consumer has already executed successfully but for some reason (e.g., broker recovery), the same message is received again, CAP will treat it as a new message.
 Message will be executed again by the Consumer.
-Because it is a new message, CAP cannot be idempotent at this time.
+Because it is a new message, CAP cannot ensure idempotency at this point.

-3. The current data storage mode can not be idempotent.
+3. Current data storage mode cannot guarantee idempotency.

-    Since the table of the CAP message is deleted after 1 hour for the successfully consumed message, if the historical message cannot be idempotent.
-Historically, if the broker has maintained or manually processed some messages for some reason.
+    Since the CAP message table for successfully consumed messages is deleted after 1 hour, historical messages cannot be verified for idempotency.
+If the broker has been maintained or manually processed some messages for some reason, there's no way to verify if they were already processed.

 4. Industry practices.

-    Many event-driven frameworks require users to ensure idempotent operations, such as ENode, RocketMQ, etc...
+    Many event-driven frameworks require users to ensure idempotent operations, such as ENode, RocketMQ, etc.

-From an implementation point of view, CAP can do some less stringent idempotence, but strict idempotent can not be guaranteed.
+From an implementation perspective, CAP could provide some less stringent idempotency, but strict idempotency cannot be guaranteed.

-### Naturally idempotent message processing
+### Naturally Idempotent Message Processing

-Generally, the best way to deal with message redeliveries is to make the processing of each message naturally idempotent.
+Generally, the best way to handle message redeliveries is to make the processing of each message naturally idempotent.

-Natural idempotence arises when the processing of a message consists of calling an idempotent method on a domain object, like
+Natural idempotence occurs when processing a message consists of calling an idempotent method on a domain object, like:

 ```
 obj.MarkAsDeleted();
 ```

 or